Amanlem/OnboardingAPIObserve/README.md

 Real-time dashboard with metrics & charts

-Deployment
-🚀 Terraform-ready structure → coming soon!
-The project is structured to support cloud deployment — stay tuned for full IaC (Infrastructure as Code) setup.
+The project is structured to support cloud deployment — stay tuned for full upgrade in setup.

 Credits
 Built by Amanuel Lemma Dessalegn — feel free to ⭐️ or fork!